allfornancy/searchsum/README.md

 - Providing production-ready deployment options
 - Maintaining the original framework's research capabilities

-## Search-R1
+## Acknowledgments

+We sincerely thank the [Search-R1](https://github.com/PeterGriffinJin/Search-R1) team for their groundbreaking work on training LLMs to reason and leverage search engines with reinforcement learning.
+Their innovative framework provided the foundation for our enhanced version with SFT Summarizer integration.

-The concept of Search-R1 is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [TinyZero](https://github.com/Jiayi-Pan/TinyZero/tree/main).
-Its implementation is built upon [veRL](https://github.com/volcengine/verl) and [RAGEN](https://github.com/ZihanWang314/RAGEN/tree/main).
-We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.
+The original Search-R1 concept is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [TinyZero](https://github.com/Jiayi-Pan/TinyZero/tree/main), and its implementation is built upon [veRL](https://github.com/volcengine/verl) and [RAGEN](https://github.com/ZihanWang314/RAGEN/tree/main).
+We appreciate the efforts of all these teams for their contributions to open-source research and development.

 ## Citations